Romance is all about the classics.

 After your day full of fun-filled activities, return to our historic inn to unwind and rejuvenate.
 It’s only a 10-minute drive from downtown Stamford, in next door Greenwich, Connecticut.

 Our bed and breakfast inn is perfect for couples hoping to spend some quality time in the most romantic bed & breakfast in Connecticut.
-We design each of our lovely guest rooms and honeymoon suites with your comfort in mind while still retaining their historic charm.
+We design each of our lovely guest rooms and suites with your comfort in mind while still retaining their historic charm.
+Be sure to explore our couple’s getaway package before you book.

 You will also have the chance to enjoy the inn’s outdoor pool, complimentary continental breakfast, and charming gardens.
 Plus, our ideal location places you just minutes from the Greenwich train station and all your favorite local attractions.